counsyl/stor/docs/dx.rst

     $ dx upload myfile.txt -o MyProject:/myfile.txt
     $ dx upload anotherfile.txt -o MyProject:/myfile.txt
     $ stor cat dx://MyProject:/myfile.txt
-    # MultipleObjectSameNameError: Multiple objects found at path (dx://StorTesting:/1.bam).
+    # MultipleObjectsSameNameError: Multiple objects found at path (dx://StorTesting:/1.bam).
 Try using a canonical ID instead

 When a folder has the same name as a file, stor uses the method you call to check for a folder or a file (i.e., `DXPath.listdir` will assume folder, `DXPath.stat` will assume file).